wormtable/wormtable/docs/source/performance.rst

 are always exactly three characters long.
 Yet, in this schema the number of elements is ``var(1)``, allowing variable sized strings to be stored in this column.
-Variable sized columns have an overhead of three bytes above the actual values stored, and so in this case we using twice as many bytes as we should be.
+Variable sized columns have an overhead of three bytes above the actual values stored, and so in this case we are using twice as many bytes as we should be.
 To rectify this, we change the ``num_elements`` to ``3``:

 .. code-block:: xml